-Building upon the legacy of the St Ives artist colony in Cornwall, the Centre at Tate St Ives aims to encourage research into the origins, activities and future of creative communities in Britain and internationally.
+Building upon the legacy of the St Ives artist colony in Cornwall, the Centre at Tate St Ives encourages research into the origins, activities and future of creative communities in Britain and internationally.

 - the history of the artist colony, in Cornwall and beyond, as a national and international phenomenon from the nineteenth century to the present day

 - the nature of contemporary artist communities, with a focus upon residencies at Tate St Ives, and comparative studies with national and international partners